GLaDO8/Image_processing_toolkit/README.md

 * **Gaussian filter on special reflected image (Contributed by Nikhil Pappu)**

-    pixel locations in the minima 8-neighborhood of the reflected image of the main file are marked. this image is modified to have the 24-neighborhood of the marked pixels as black and the rest as white. the guassian filter is applied on the marked locations and the output image is created.
+    Pixel locations in the minima 8-neighbourhood of the reflected image of the main file are marked. this image is modified to have the 24-neighbourhood of the marked pixels as black and the rest as white. the gaussian filter is applied on the marked locations and the output image is created.

 ## Contributors